ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

-When using Exposed in DAO flavor, each database table has a corresponding "Entity".
-Exposed entities allow you to insert, update, and delete records from the table as well.
-Just like we use "Model" in Eloquent, it simplifies the operation to interact with database.
-Let's declare an entity class like this:
+Each SQLite database table requires a corresponding "**Entity**," also known as a **Data Access Object (DAO)**.
+Exposed entities allow you to perform operations such as insert, update, and delete against the database schema.
+Just like the "Model" concept in Eloquent, Exposed simplifies the database interaction experience.
+Let's declare our `Task` entity class:

 ```
 class Task(id: EntityID<Int>) : IntEntity(id) {